 This means using hard marketing dollars to run Google Adwords campaigns, Facebook ads, and even offline classified ads to drive potential clients directly to your website.

 The main advantage of paid traffic over organic traffic is that it is much quicker.
 It also allows you to easily target a specific audience or demographic in order to ensure that your program reaches those who seek it.

-For example, let’s you create a brand new Facebook business page for your spiritual program but the only people who like it are your friends and family — not exactly conducive to getting your message out to the masses.
+For example, let’s say you create a brand new Facebook business page for your spiritual program but the only people who like it are your friends and family.
+This isn’t exactly conducive to getting your message out to the masses.
 However, with the right budget, you can grow your following to 5,000, 10,000, even 20,000 followers within a short period of time.

-The bottom line is that paid traffic is quick, scalable, and can be effective but it does require a marketing budget.
+The bottom line is that paid traffic is quick, scalable, and can be effective.
+It does require a marketing budget.

 Why struggle to find new clients when you’re already connected to a network of influencers who can help you turn your vision into reality?